Controlling the chaos by implementing an automated and repeatable process easy for everyone to follow.

 Schedulers found many other important and time saving features of LeadingReach PPM: “We use the SMS messaging feature not for appointment reminders but for real time secure messaging to our patients.
 Patients can contact us and if it’s something time sensitive like a prescription question and we can’t call them back right away we’ll text them through LeadingReach. “ Says Sanchez.

 The team also couldn’t believe the time saved by having referrals come through LeadingReach as a complete file they can add to their EMR in a snap: “When a referral comes through LeadingReach it also includes all the additional documentation like lab results in a pdf format which is invaluable because we can just attach that to our medical record in our EMR” Sanchez said.
-“Without that we’d have to send it our medical records department to scan it which adds unnecessary delays and creates additional work for our team.”
+“Without that we’d have to send it to our medical records department to scan it which adds unnecessary delays and creates additional work for our team.”

 “Building out your digital referral Network is the real power of LeadingReach”